Ritoche1/Quiz-Generator/README.md

 # Quiz Generator

 Quiz Generator powered by Mistral AI.
-This project allows you to generate customized quizzes based on a topic and difficulty level, using FastAPI for the backend and Next.js for the frontend.
+This project allows you to generate customized quizzes based on a topic, language and difficulty level, using FastAPI for the backend and Next.js for the frontend.

 ## Table of Contents